giantorth/ESPHomeLifx/README.md

   - Dimmer wheel stacks up messages, need better handling of rapid-fire changes to dim value that include a duration > last packet time
 - No Lifx Cloud support
   - Required for Alexa/Google Home integration.
 Use Home Assisistant or DiyHue instead?
-- Hardcoded Location/Group values ("My Home" and "Basement" respectively at this time)
-- Code is a mess, need to figure out how to include additional cpp/h files in esphome custom components to refactor
+- Code is a single file, need to figure out how to include additional cpp/h files in esphome custom components to refactor
 - Ignores packets coming from other offical bulbs yet (They seem to broadcast certain responses)
 - Real bulb MAC addresses all start with D0:73:D5, haven't tried mirroring this to see if behavior changes
 - Waveform bulb effects are not supported yet <https://lan.developer.lifx.com/docs/waveforms>